sammi-turner/Crab-BASIC/README.md

 ### Assignment operators

 Crab BASIC has no bracketed expressions or nesting.
-Variables are mutated by assignment, as shown in these examples.
+Variables are mutated by assignment.

+Examples of the eight assignment operators are shown below.

 #### Reassigned to